Kothavalasa–Kirandul line

-Kothavalasa–Kirandul line in India belongs to Rayagada railway division of East Coast Railway zone.
+Kothavalasa–Kirandul line in India belongs to Visakhapatnam railway division of South Coast Railway zone and Rayagada railway division of East Coast Railway zone.
 It was under South Eastern Railway zone until 2003.
 It passes through three Indian states; Andhra Pradesh, Odisha and Chhattisgarh.

 History

 In 1960, Indian Railway took up three projects: the Kothavalasa–Araku–Koraput–Jeypore–Jagdalpur–Dantewara–Kirandaul line, the Jharsuguda–Sambalpur–Bargarh–Balangir–Titlagarh project and the Biramitrapur–Rourkela–Bimlagarh–Kiriburu project.
 All the three projects taken together were popularly known as the DBK Project or the Dandakaranya–Bolangir–Kiriburu project.
 The Kothavalasa–Kirandaul line was opened in 1966–67 under S E Railway with financial aid of Japan for transporting iron ore and costed 55.32 crore.

 Geography

 This line passes hill sections of Eastern Ghats through Araku Valley.
 The line has a total of 58 tunnels and 84 major bridges and each tunnel is as long as 520 metres.

 Electrification

 Electrification of the line was completed in four phases.
 Kirandul–Jagdalpur section was completed in 1980.
 Jagdalpur–Koraput section was completed in 1981.
 Koraput–Araku–Waltair section was completed in 1982.
 The Kothavalasa–Kirandul route was completely electrified by 1982.